Air

 Commitment to air quality.
 The Integrated Environmental Authorisation (IEA) is the blueprint for this policy, which also sets increasingly stringent limits on atmospheric emissions.

-In 2009, the Ministry of the Environment issued Sarluxthe first refinery to obtain it in Italywith this important authorisation to operate the facility on account of its compliance with emission limits.
-In 2017 Sarlux obtained renewal of the authorisation after a comprehensive site review.
+In 2009, the Ministry of the Environment issued Sarlux – the first refinery to obtain it in Italy – with this important authorisation to operate the facility on account of its compliance with emission limits.
+In 2017, following a comprehensive review of the site, Sarlux obtained the renewal of its AIA valid until 2033.

 AIR QUALITY MONITORING